Image-to-Video Transfer Learning based on Image-Language Foundation Models: A Comprehensive Survey: Coarse-grained Video Understanding

 \section{Coarse-grained Video Understanding}

 Compared to fine-grained video-text understanding, coarse-grained tasks do not require precise temporal grounding results.
-They place greater emphasis on the holistic comprehension of events depicted in both text and video, such as determining whether a text-described event occurs in a video (Video Question Answering) or generating textual descriptions of video content (Video Captioning).
-In this section, we review methods for coarse-grained video-text understanding tasks from the perspective of transferring Image-Language Foundation Models to video domains.
+They place greater emphasis on the holistic comprehension of events depicted in both text and video, such as determining whether a text-described event occurs in a video (Video QA) or generating textual descriptions of video content (Video Captioning).
+In this section, we review methods for coarse-grained video-text understanding tasks.